 The photos surrounding Monk’s House evoked a feeling of collective admiration, pictures of Woolf and T.S.
 Eliot amongst many other members of the Bloomsbury Group.
 Not far away lies Charleston House, the site of so much creative expression and the fruition of artistic endeavours.
 London may be renowned for it’s cultural hive; but I find myself extremely proud that I chose to study English mere minutes away from places that housed such literary greats.

 Upon seeing the river where Virginia, I found it to be a transcendental experience; although there was no visible indication of the tragedy that occurred there over 50 years ago, the foreboding atmosphere still remained.
 The Ouse is wide and unforgiving with a visibly treacherous current – not the kind of place where one could mistakenly go for a pleasant swim without fear of being swept away.
 It was haunting – the bleak day on which I went stripped away any element of romanticised presence that could have lingered on a more charming day.

-The stream-of-consciousness narrative style is one that I am rather fond of after falling so deeply in love with As I Lay Dying; and upon revisiting my copy of Jacob’s Room I question why it hadn’t resonated with me during my first reading.
 Since my visit to her former home, I have become transfixed by the solemn history of Woolf’s life and the impact of her work.
 After so invasively acquainting myself with Woolf’s world in Rodmell, I feel I can only pay my respects by revisiting and expanding my knowledge of her work.
 With many the prospect of many evenings to be spent curled up under the covers over the coming months, I might as well read some Virginia Woolf.